-My go-to pudding recipe is a cook over the stove recipe using Penzey’s cocoa, but for this recipe I wanted milk chocolate and looked to the Internet.
-Ezra Pound Cake had one from the CIA that sounded great, but I opted to go for a New York Times recipe.
-They mixed theirs with bananas and cookies, but I served mine in wine glasses with whipped cream.
-Todd loved it so much he posted a photo of it on Twitter, and I liked it because it was yet another way to showcase good milk chocolate.
+Here's the New York Times recipe.
+That one has bananas and cookies, but I served mine in wine glasses and topped it with whipped cream.
+My husband loved it so much he posted a photo of it on Twitter, and I liked it because it was yet another way to showcase good milk chocolate.

 Milk Chocolate Pudding